thadkingcole/code_reactor/README.md

 ## Maintain Page Layout/Design
 With all the changes being made to the code, it was important to ensure that the page looked identical to when I started since the design/layout of the page was not considered to need any changes.

-To see for yourself, commare the look of the current index.html to the one in this commit:
+To see for yourself, commare the look of the current index.html to the one in this [commit](#b062c906e75f399dc2647f8a74ea7c31dea73ec8)

-b062c906e75f399dc2647f8a74ea7c31dea73ec8

 [task list](#required-tasks)
 <hr>